epicsuite/workflow/workflow.md

 # EPIC workflow

+This workflow transforms `fastq` files into 4D datasets that can be viewed in a comparative visualization browser.
+The datasets can be viewed side-by-side, and the user can scroll through timesteps.

 ## Step 1: Data Upload and Workflow Definition

 1. User uploads `fastq` files and defines high level attributes of the workflow, which are captured in the `workflow.yaml` file.